EqualExperts/Tayra/distribution-template/ReadMe.txt

 Pre-Requisites
 * It assumes that you have JDK1.6 or 1.7 installed and you have java in your path

-Running MongoBeaver
+Running Tayra
-* After having exploded the MongoBeaver zip -
+* After having exploded the Tayra zip -
   * In order to start backing up a MongoDB (participating in a ReplicaSet), you may use the backup command
   * In order to restore a backed up file to a MongoDB (can be in standalone mode), you